• Skip to primary navigation

 Differences Between Cast Iron and Non-Stick Cookware

-Cast iron and non-stick cookware differ in many ways, affecting cooking style, durability, and maintenance.
+Cast iron and non-stick cookware differ in many ways, affecting cooking style, durability, and maintenance - a similar metal-focused comparison is available in wrought iron skillet vs cast iron comparison.

 Cast iron offers a natural non-stick surface but needs seasoning and careful cleaning.